Thursday, June 06, 2024

 The pub landlord Pee Wee from Trowbridge who I worked for the previous year was running the main beer tent in 83 which was a huge marquee to the right of the Pyramid Stage.
 I think that was the last year that they had a beer tent in the actual arena in front of the stage.
 Also, due to new legislation brought in by Thatcher’s government this was the first year that Michael Eavis had to apply for a licence to run the event.
 Mendip District Council set the crowd limit at 30,000 but everyone who was there knew that there were far more people than that there due to gate crashers.
 This caused a few problems when he applied for a licence the following year.
 The festival also had its own radio station for the first time that year called Radio Avalon and it has been present every year since, but in all the years I have been going to Glastonbury I don’t think I have ever listened to it.

 Musically for me personally I don’t think that 1983 was a very memorable year.
-The highlight for me was seeing The Chieftains for the only time in my life.
+The highlight for me was seeing The Chieftains for the first time in my life.
 I’m not sure if seven creamy pints came out on a tray but they deserved one because they certainly got the audience dancing with the jigs and reels.
 The act that I really wanted to see was Melanie.
 I had been a big fan of hers from the early 70’s and had lots of her albums such as Candles In The Rain, Leftover Wine, The Good Book and others but I had never seen her live in concert.
 I was looking forward to seeing her but unfortunately, I had been drinking cider all day and fell asleep before she came on.
 Apparently, my sister Margaret tried to wake me up, but I can’t remember anything about it.
 It wasn’t until about 2008 that I finally got to see Melanie at the Cheese & Grain in Frome which was a nice evening.
 A band I do remember seeing was an Irish folk-rock band called Moving Hearts.
 They were good.
 Christy Moore was a member of this group for a while, but I don’t think he was with them in 83 at Glasto.
 I was to see some memorable performances by Christy in later years at Glastonbury.

 There was always a lot of reggae at those early festivals.
 It was the dance music of the time.
 There were tents pumping out dub reggae all night long.
 On the Pyramid Stage Dennis Brown played, backed by Aswad who always seemed to be on at Glasto.
 I also remember Marillion playing who were big at the time.
 Curtis Mayfield was also there but I only have a vague recollection of his performance.
 I also have a very dim memory of the veteran American folk singer Tom Paxton being there.
 He was one of the protest singers from the 60’s so had a lot of empathy with the CND ethos of Glastonbury.
-I wonder if he thought it was strange though if he thought he was coming to some sort of political rally type event and found out that it was a hedonistic sex, drugs and rock n roll fest with a couple of political speeches thrown into the mix.
+I wonder if he thought it was strange if he thought he was coming to some sort of political rally type event and found out that it was a hedonistic sex, drugs and rock n roll fest with a couple of political speeches thrown into the mix.
 The act that closed the festival in 83 was King Sunny Ade who was an exponent of JuJu music from Nigeria.
 Some people talked highly of him afterwards but I’m afraid I can’t recall any of it.
 I am usually the great rememberer but I think 1983 was a bit of a wipe-out for me probably due to the cider intake.

 No comments: